antoinecarme/pyaf/README.md

 using a machine learning approach.
 It provides a set of features that is comparable to some popular commercial automatic forecasting products.

+PyAF has been developed, tested and benchmarked using a **python 3.x** version.

 PyAF is distributed under the [3-Clause BSD license](https://tldrlegal.com/license/bsd-3-clause-license-%28revised%29).